 In the case of GB Generators and DC Converter Station owners, for each Power Station or DC Converter Station directly connected to the National Electricity Transmission System and for each Embedded Large Power Station or Embedded DC Converter Station, the Control Point shall receive and act upon instructions pursuant to OC7 and BC2 at all times that Generating Units or Power Park Modules at the Power Station are generating or available to generate or DC Converters at the DC Converter Station are importing or exporting or available to do so.
 In the case of all BM Participants, the Control Point shall be continuously manned except where the Bilateral Agreement specifies that compliance with BC2 is not required, in which case the Control Point shall be manned between the hours of 0800 and 1800 each day.

-In the case of BM Participants, the BM Participant’s Control Point shall be capable of receiving and acting upon instructions from The Company.
+In the case of BM Participants, the BM Participant’s Control Point shall be capable of receiving and acting upon instructions from The Company and the relevant Transmission Licensees’ Control Engineers.

 The Company will normally issue instructions via automatic logging devices in accordance with the requirements of CC.6.5.8(b).